 Works in Progress

 - FULLEST explores what happens when someone loses almost everything she thought was important in her life.
-When the small plane carrying magazine editor Roxanne and her family goes down in a remote mountain range of Taos, New Mexico, she not only struggles with loss and survival, but she discovers the surprising truth about her marriage.
+When the small plane carrying a magazine editor and her family goes down in a remote mountain range of Taos, New Mexico, she not only struggles with loss and survival, but she discovers the surprising truth about her marriage.

 - Story opener: Field of Violets, third place in 2016 Rate Your Story Awesome Openers Contest